glitch-game-club/glitch-game-club/CONTRIBUTING.md

 Many thanks for your interest in contributing and please see below for ways you can contribute

-## Making Remixable HTML% Games using Thimble
+## Making Remixable HTML5 Games using Thimble

 We are using Phaser.io as our main frame for making HTML5 games and hosting examples at http://thimble.mozilla.org